 1. Dogs are a lifetime commitment.
 Our goal is for our adopted dogs to NEVER be in another home but the home they are adopted into.
 However, sometimes things happen.
 It is part of our contract that we are to be notified if the adopter can no longer care for the dog (this includes death).
-The dog should not be sold, given away or surrendered to another organization without first contacting us.
+The dog should not be sold, given away or surrendered to another organization or person without first contacting us.

 2. We do not hold dogs for a potential adopter.
 Therefore, if you are not ready to adopt within the next week, please do not put in an application until you are ready.

 Q: Do you adopt outside the Decatur, IL area?

 A: Yes, we adopt anywhere in the United States.
 However, we do not provide transportation or ship our dogs.
 You and the entire family (children and dogs) will be required to come to Decatur, IL to meet the dog and to adopt.
 If flying, the dog must ride in the cabin and the health certificate required by the airline will be at the adopter’s expense.

 Q: Can I meet the dog before completing an application?

 A: Typically no, unless we are having an event and the dog will be there.
 All of our dogs are in foster homes and not in a central location therefore, an approved application is required for most meets.
 An application does not guarantee you will be able to adopt nor obligate you to adopt if you or our volunteers believe it is not a good match.

 Q: What if I adopt the dog and things do not work out?